SAINT FRANCIS UNIVERSITY

 The exhibit includes extensive artifacts from the Keirn collection and includes American and German examples.
 The East Exhibition Room also features a tribute to the United States Marine Corps, and a tribute to three selected American heroes of World War II – “three ”among many.”

 Several individuals, including Vincent Hagg ’50, and the family of Renato Ferretti ’43, have donated artifacts, papers, and personal items Please visit the museum to hear more about these and other collections as well as the donors’ wall of honor.

 Plan Your Visit

 160 St. Mary's Street

-We offer several options for preserving the memory of World War II and our community’s history:
+Several options for preserving the memory of World War II and our community’s history

 Give a gift in honor of or in memory of a friend or family member.
 You can also give donations as retirement, graduation, birthday, anniversary, or in recognition of military service gifts.
 The name of the person honored or memorialized will be displayed on our website.